sophia-alexanian/armenian_womens_writing_analysis/README.md

 I first extracted all the unique first names from my dataset.
 Then, using few shot prompting/in-context learning, I gendered all the unique names and created a "dictionary" with which to gender the broader dataset.
 Through minimizing the number of tokens used, I was able to gender my entire dataset for under $1 (USD, using conversion rate at the time of project, under $1.44 CAD).
 This cost (less than a cup of coffee at Tim Horton's!) included testing stages and final implementation.

-![API spending by project](assets/spend_by_project.png)
+![API spending by project](assets/spend_by_project.png) Chart 1: API spending by project

-![API spending by type of model used](assets/spend_by_model.png)
+![API spending by type of model used](assets/spend_by_model.png) Chart 2: API spending by type of model used

 Now, I had a set of article data by likely Armenian woman writers.
 I could begin visualizing this data to identify keyword trends.